PERSONNEL POLICY AND PROCEDURE GUIDELINES

 When an individual expresses specific discomfort with an action or communication, it is “unwelcome” to that individual.
 Harassment based on other protected categories includes, without limitation, verbal harassment (epithets, derogatory statements, slurs), physical harassment (assault, physical interference with normal work), visual harassment (posters, cartoons, drawings) and innuendo.

 Employees who believe themselves to be victims of harassment should take immediate action so that the situation will not persist.
-If a complaint concerns a member of Personnel Committee (CC Clerk, Associate CC Clerk, Presiding Clerk) then substitute "clerk of the standing Ministry and Oversight Committee" in the following procedures wherever the Personnel Committee has a role in hearing or resolving the complaint.
+If a complaint concerns a member of Personnel Committee (CC Clerk, Associate CC Clerk, Presiding Clerk) then substitute "clerk of the standing Ministry and Counsel Committee" in the following procedures wherever the Personnel Committee has a role in hearing or resolving the complaint.

 Where it is comfortable to do so, a complainant should communicate to the person who has offended that the behavior is objectionable and offensive and ask the person to stop.

 A complainant should at all times feel free to consult with the supervisor, Clerk of Personnel Committee, Coordinating Committee Clerk, or Presiding Clerk for an explanation of this grievance procedure and NPYM's harassment policy.
-Persons contacted are encouraged to discuss the consultation with the Clerk of the standing Ministry and Oversight Committee.
+Persons contacted are encouraged to discuss the consultation with the Clerk of the standing Ministry and Counsel Committee.

 Complaints relating to harassment should be in writing, including as much detail as possible, and should be filed with the Personnel Committee.